Basal ganglia dysfunction

 Basal ganglia dysfunction is a problem with the deep brain structures that help start and control movement.

-Conditions that cause injury to the brain can damage the basal ganglia.
+Any condition that can cause brain injury can damage the basal ganglia.
 Such conditions include:

 - Carbon monoxide poisoning